Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 **Explanation**: [Transients](https://developer.wordpress.org/apis/handbook/transients/)

 #### Q64.
-If you wanted to debug some javasript, which method would you use to display data in your browser console?
+If you wanted to debug some JavaScript, which method would you use to display data in your browser console?

 - [ ] `windows.alert()`
 - [x] `console.log()`
 - [ ] `document.write()`
 - [ ] `innerHTML`

+#### Q65.
+On a webpage, there are frequently navigation links, a search bar, or other elements that appear before the main content.
+For keyborad and screen reader users, it can be frustrating to get to the main content of a page because they have to tab through all these elements on every new page load.
+What can you add to a site to fix this?

+- [x] collapsible menus
+- [ ] infinite scroll
+- [ ] skip links
+- [ ] tabbed navigation